-A new study published in Mayo Clinic Proceedings provides the most comprehensive analysis to date on the role of omega-3 dosage on cardiovascular prevention.
-An in-depth review of 40 clinical trials, this meta-analysis provides authoritative evidence for consuming more EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) omega-3 fats.
+A 2020 study published in Mayo Clinic Proceedings provides a comprehensive analysis on the role of omega-3 dosage on cardiovascular prevention.
+An in-depth review of 40 clinical trials, this meta-analysis provides evidence for consuming more EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) omega-3 fats.

 The research concludes that EPA and DHA omega-3 intake is associated with reduced risk of coronary heart disease (CHD) events, the cause of 7.4 million deaths globally each year, and reduced risk of myocardial infarction (heart attack), including fatal heart attack.

 Specifically, the study found that EPA+DHA supplementation is associated with a statistically significant reduced risk of:

 Additionally, the researchers found that cardiovascular benefits appear to increase with dosage: an extra 1000 mg of EPA and DHA per day further decreased the risk of cardiovascular disease (5.8 percent) and heart attack (9.0 percent).
 The study looked at dosages of up to 5,500 mg/day.

 In addition to dosage, the meta-analysis investigated other potential reasons for the variability in the results of randomized controlled trials (RCTs) over the years.
 Researchers looked at:

 - The year of publication, which would indicate either differences due to study quality standards or the addition of modern cardiovascular prevention

 - Baseline risk